 Rheumatoid arthritis is a disease that causes destruction of joints in the body.
 The disease can occur in any joint in the body and is most commonly symptomatic in the small joints in the hands and feet.
 When rheumatoid arthritis affects the joints in the spine, it is far more common for the neck (cervical spine) to be affected than for the lower back.

-- Editors note: By far the most common form of arthritis in the back is Osteoarthritis or Degenerative Arthritis of the Spine - for this condition please see Osteoarthritis of the Spine and watch the Osteoarthritis Video.
+- The most common form of arthritis in the back is osteoarthritis.
+Read more: Osteoarthritis of the Spine

 Rheumatoid Arthritis Symptoms in the Spine

 Rheumatoid arthritis of the spine can lead to neck pain, back pain, and/or pain that radiates into the legs or arms.
 In advanced cases, the joint deterioration in the spine can lead to compression of the spinal cord and/or the spinal nerve roots.

 The symptoms of rheumatoid arthritis in the spine are generally similar to the symptoms of osteoarthritis (also called degenerative arthritis).
 The range of symptoms is broad and can include any combination of the following: